shashanksp04/Illini2Illini/README.md

 ## 🔎 Powerful Filtering

-Built specifically for student housing needs at UIUC (subleases, lease takeovers, and semester-style timelines).
+Built specifically for student housing needs at UIUC (subleases, lease takeovers, full-year housing, and semester-style timelines).

 Filter by: